 So it’s all quite a bit less than transparent, shall we just politely say, & gives every appearance of having the provincial government agency (theoretically) in charge of emergency planning in actual fact entirely subservient to OPG.

 But listen.
 I’m making this all sound like a dysfunctional family, with a lot of “He said, she said,” and me sounding all sour grapes.
 (I do see what I see, mind you, & know what I know.)

 However, one need not really “buy into” my take on this.

 You can deduce for yourself whether or we are properly prepared for a serious nuclear emergency here in the GTA … or, for that matter, up near the Bruce Nuclear plant on Lake Huron.

 Nuts and Bolts

 The Province’s “discussion paper” is here.
 It was released in mid-May 2017, & people were able to provide comments on it until July.
-My understanding is that over 1000 responses to the plan were sent in to the provincial government.
+My understanding is that around 1500 responses to the plan were sent in to the provincial government.

 CELA – the Canadian Environmental Law Association – widely recognized for deep & wide expertise on all matters nuclear emergency in Canada, gave the proposed plan a ‘D.” You can see the CELA report card here.

 40+ civil society groups endorsed a Call for Public Safety.

 Take a look at that here.